 In the music industry a lot is made of the 'difficult' second album, wherein a star struggles to duplicate their previous success owing to it being overwhelmingly successful.
-Allegro had the difficulty of being Rodgers and Hammerstein's third Broadway musical following Oklahoma! and Carousel, opening with the biggest advance in contemporary history, making it...
+Allegro had the difficulty of being Rodgers and Hammerstein's third Broadway musical following Oklahoma! and Carousel, opening with the biggest advance in contemporary history, making it their 'difficult' third musical,...
 Read more

 The professional European première of Rodgers & Hammerstein’s Allegro at the Southwark Playhouse, produced by Danielle Tarento and directed by Thom Southerland, the multi-award winning team behind recent productions such as Grey Gardens, Grand Hotel and Titanic.
 Allegro opened on Broadway in 1947 and marked Rodgers and Hammerstein's third collaboration following the internationally successful Oklahoma! and Carousel.